 The company's business activities, together with the factors likely to affect its future development, its financial position and its risk exposures, are described in the Strategic Report above, noting the importance of the activities of the wider Group in supporting the company's own business.
-As discussed above, the company is a holding company whose primary asset is its investment in subsidiaries, and, as noted the directors consider the future success of the company is dependent on the continued ability of Formula 1 to successfully exploit the commercial rights to the Championship, as the company has historically been supported by intergroup loans and dividends and/or interest income received from its subsidiaries in order to meet any liabilities that fall due.
+As discussed above, the company is a holding company whose primary asset is its investment in Delta Topco Limited, the parent company of the Group, and, as noted the directors consider the future success of the company, and its ability to meet any liabilities that may fall due, is dependent on the continued ability of the Group to successfully exploit the commercial rights to the Championship.
 Therefore, the relative uncertainty of the COVID-19 outbreak and its exact impact has had to be considered both from the point of view of its anticipated effect on the company and the Group when adopting the going concern basis in these financial statements.